California License #100068 MFT Marriage and Family Therapist

 I led a cutting-edge crises intervention and stabilization team, treating individuals with significant mental health and substance use issues, and connecting them to long term community services.

-I have also provided grief counseling to adults and children at a grief clinic, taught dialetical-behavioral therapy (DBT), mindfulness-based and art therapy to community groups, and worked with elementary school children to support their social and emotional development.
+I have also provided grief counseling to adults and children at a grief clinic, taught dialectical behavior therapy (DBT), mindfulness-based and art therapy to community groups, and worked with adolescents and children to support their social and emotional development.

 In addition to my 12 years of professional work in mental health, I am also a close family member of someone with a lifelong mental illness.
-I understand the ups and downs of recovery, the impact on families, and the difficulty accessing effective treatment.
+I understand the difficulty accessing effective treatment and the cycle of crises and rescue families can get stuck in.

 My therapeutic style is active, practical and curious.
 Previous clients have described me as calm, approachable, patient and kind.
 I love the outdoors, and I find much healing in the natural world.
 I hope to hear your story and help you move through fear and confusion into a brighter, stronger future.